 How Will You Monitor Website Traffic?

-Another simple to use popular WordPress plugin is Google Analytics Dashboard for WP.
+A simple-to-use popular WordPress plugin you might want to check out is Google Analytics Dashboard for WP.

 Working with a Web Designer